sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 rokku -n web -p notification
 {% endhighlight %}

 Rokku creates the policy file for us.
-As per instruction we need to uncomment the required roles and add the roles them.
-In the example below the role `some_user` is authorized for all actions.
+As per instruction we need to uncomment and specify the required roles.
+In the example below the role `new_user` is authorized for all actions.

 {% highlight ruby %}
   module Web